 If you’re keeping score, T&P engine 642 was an “American” class locomotive, meaning it had a 4-4-0 wheel configuration: four leading wheels on two axles, four powered and coupled driving wheels on two axles, and no trailing wheels.
 It was about forty feet long.
 Engine 642, although not a large locomotive by standards of the day, nonetheless weighed seventy-three thousand pounds (the equivalent of fourteen 1959 Cadillac Eldorados).
 It had been built in the early 1870s by the Manchester Locomotive Works of New Hampshire.
 (Photo from Fielder House Museum.)

-Marlin writes that with engineer Roach in the roundhouse was fireman J. G. Habeck.
+Marlin writes that with engineer Roach in the roundhouse that day was fireman J. G. Habeck.
 After Habeck had filled the engine’s tender with wood, Roach drove the engine and tender the short distance to the 1882 passenger depot near today’s Tower 55.

 At the depot Roach and Habeck connected the engine and tender to passenger train 304, which consisted of a mail car, a baggage and express car, a smoker car, a ladies’ car, and a sleeper car.